BlitzyOCE/Automated-Cloud-SOC-Homelab-1/README.md

 Here's what happens when Mimikatz  runs on the Windows endpoint:

 ### Step 1: Detection
-- Sysmon on Windows detects the suspicious process access (Event ID 10)
+- Sysmon on Windows detects the suspicious process access
 - Wazuh agent forwards the log to the SIEM server
-- My custom detection rule (ID: 100002) triggers an alert
+- My custom detection rule triggers an alert

 ### Step 2: Enrichment
 - Shuffle receives the alert via webhook